Houtamelo

 Currently being ported to Godot.
 You can play the old (july 2023) Unity version at Itch.io

-Spire of Slime is an hentai RPG focused on combat and dungeon crawling.
+Spire of Slime is an adult RPG focused on combat and dungeon crawling.
 In terms of content, the project is immature, but the Unity version already has most of the core systems coded and stable (there were a few bugs with the demo version, but fixing them was trivial).On that project, I was(and still am) responsible for:

 Everything Unity/programming-related: Coding, UI, animations, database, etc.